 - Power bank.
 All my accommodations had an outlet, but if you use your phone a lot for videos/photos, you’ll likely run out of juice during the day, and the buses to and from Ha Giang may not have outlets.

 - Quick dry towel.
 You’ll need a quick dry towel if you plan to swim in a waterfall or if you stay at a hostel that doesn’t provide towels.
 I brought these quick dry towels and have used them on multiple trips.

-If you’re seeing very cold weather during your Ha Giang loop ride, you might also want to bring the following.
-I packed all of them and ended up using none of them since the weather held up in terms of temperature.
+I packed all of these things during my October and November road trip, but ended up using none of them since the weather held up in terms of temperature.

 - A hat or headband that you can wear underneath the helmet

-- Gloves to protect you from wind and rain
+- Gloves to protect your hands from wind and rain

-After the Ha Giang Loop, you can visit other areas in Northern Vietnam.
-This Northern Vietnam travel guide highlights three other areas nearby.
+After the Ha Giang Loop, you can visit other amazing areas in Northern Vietnam.

-- 🏮 Hoi An Travel Guide: 8 Great Things To Do, 3-Day Itinerary and Cost Breakdown
+- 🏮 Hoi An Guide: 3-Day Itinerary + Best Things To Do

-- 👗 My Hoi An Tailor Experience: 5+ Tips and What to Expect
+- 👗 My Hoi An Tailor Experience: Prices and What To Know